gdsfactory/gdsfactory/docs/contribution.md

 # Contributing

-gdsfactory is an open source project that welcomes contributions from any of its users.
+gdsfactory is an open source project that welcomes contributions from any users.

 How can you contribute?